rwb27/openflexure_microscope/builds/README.md

 OpenFlexure microscope.
 My intention is that the printing is described in the DocuBricks format documentation, but this file is here for convenience.

+As of the cantilevered objective mount version (5.19.0-b) the docubricks instructions are out of date, so use this file.

 NB there are three locations in this repository that have STL files; the ``docs/stl`` folder (which is updated least frequently - these files should correspond to the current version of the documentation), the ``builds/`` folder (automatically built files, usually up to date and consistently named), and the ``stl/`` folder (a mixed bag of stuff, some of which is non-standard).
 This is the best folder to use if you want to make sure your STL files match the documentation.

 Use this folder if you want to get the latest version of the microscope.
-Currently it contains everything except the optics modules, as these are not yet built automatically.

 These files are all designed to print without support material or adhesion layer.
 If you do use an adhesion layer, go for a raft rather than a brim; many of the moving parts will be rendered useless by a brim, and require lots of work with a craft knife to sort them out.
 While there's no need for support, there are a few bridges; it might be a good idea to print the "just_leg_test.stl" file first, to make sure your printer can print them.
+There are some versions of the main body that include a baked-in brim in the STL file.
+This brim does a better job of not fouling the mechanism than most slicers, and is a good option if it won't stick without a brim.

-To build a basic OpenFlexure microscope you need:
+To build an OpenFlexure microscope you need:

 Plastic tools:
 * band and nut insertion tools ``actuator_assembly_tools.stl``